2 Entrepreneurial Competencies Leading to Business Growth

 Several weeks back I wrote a post titled Entrepreneurs Build an Asset NOT Just a Job .
 In it I began to present the difference between small business owners and entrepreneurs.
 While there are many differences and similarities two entrepreneurial competencies, mastering business scalability and understanding the concept of business self-sustainability are critical to business success.

 Business scalability is key if growth is your business goal.
-While many would say sales is the key focus, I would argue sales is only one key component, because if you cannot scale your operation to meet the demands created by increasing sales, your growth will be short lived.
+While many say focus on sales, but I argue sales only represents one key component.
+If you cannot scale your operation to meet the demands created by increasing sales, then your growth is short lived.
 You’d be amazes at how many small businesses out there have this problem.

 I have a very good friend that is one of the best sales people I’ve ever met.
 Everywhere he goes since I’ve known him he has successfully increase sales beyond ownership’s expectations.
-But soon my friend is disillusioned because ownership cannot cope with the increase in sales.
+But his new employer cannot cope with the increase in sales and my friend becomes disillusioned by the owner’s ability to manage their business.
 Operations begin to fall behind, customers begin to complain, and soon ownership is asking sales to slow down.
 Slowing down is not something a good sales person wants to see and before you know it they leave.

 On more than one occasion, I have been called in to try to assist.
 I am always amazed how owner pride and unwillingness to admit they don’t want to grow the business.
 The result is the beginning of the end for the business, the owner, and my friend begins seriously looking for the next company for which to sell.